Mindy Kaling: Personal life

-Kaling has three children: a daughter, Katherine Swati, born in December 2017, a son, Spencer, born in September 2020 and a daughter, Anne, born in February 2024.
+Kaling has three children: a daughter born in December 2017, a son born in September 2020, and a daughter born in February 2024.
 She has kept the paternity of her children private.
-Kaling has expressed her desire to give her children a Hindu upbringing.
+Kaling identifies as Hindu but has expressed insecurity in her knowledge of the religion.

-Kaling has a close friendship with B. J. Novak, who she met through writing for The Office, with Novak calling Kaling "the most important person in my life" (on Fresh Air with Terry Gross).
+Kaling has a close friendship with B. J. Novak, whom she met through writing for The Office, with Novak calling Kaling "the most important person in my life" (on Fresh Air with Terry Gross).
 They dated on and off while writing and acting on the show.
 Novak is the godfather of Kaling's first two children.

 In 2012, Kaling was included in the Time 100 list of the world's most influential people.
 In 2014, she was named one of Glamours Women of the Year.
 On June 10, 2018, she received an honorary degree of Doctor of Humane Letters from Dartmouth College in Hanover, New Hampshire.
 In October 2023, Kaling took to social media to stand alongside Israel.
 In June 2024, the Los Angeles Times featured Kaling in its "L.A.
 Influential" series as a "creator who is leaving their mark" in Los Angeles.